 The Cook MDL is presided over by U.S. District Court Chief Judge Richard L. Young.

 Have there been any settlements of IVC filter lawsuits?

 In 2015, Bard settled with a plaintiff in Nevada after the 10th day of trial.
 The sum of the settlement was not disclosed.
 The plaintiff received one of Bard’s Recovery filters which traveled to his heart after being implanted in 2005.

 Bard settled another trial in 2015 for an undisclosed amount after only 11 days of trial.
 The unnamed plaintiff was also fitted with a Recovery filter.

 How do I submit a claim?

 If you had an IVC filter implanted and were subsequently harmed by it you may be entitled to financial compensation.
 With cases already consolidated in district courts it is imperative that you act now.
-Contact the lawyers and attorneys at Hood National Law Group today for a free case evaluation.
+Contact the lawyers and attorneys at National Injury Help today for a free case evaluation.
 Call us today at 1-800-214-1010 or use the form on the right-hand side of your screen, or use our online evaluation form, it only takes two minutes to see if you qualify for a large cash award.
-Click Here: http://www.nationalinjuryhelp.com/ivc-filter-claims-evaluation/
+Click Here: https://www.nationalinjuryhelp.com/ivc-filter-claims-evaluation/

 IVC facts page updated on April 10, 2019